Jasbir Jassi: Career

 He started recording for Punjabi films including Passport and Zakhmi in the late 1980s.
 He also sang for remix albums such as Balle Balbiro Balle.
 His first album release was the 1993 low-profile Channa Ve Teri Channani.
 He appeared along with Charanjit Ahuja in the music video of "Channa ve Teri Channi".
+This was followed-up with a string of hit albums, Dil Le Gayee (1998), Kudi Kudi (1999), Nishani Pyar Di (2001), Just Jassi (2002), Mukhda Chann Varga (2004) and Akh Mastani (2007).
+In 1989, at a National Integration Camp in Himachal Pradesh, for youth from border areas, Jassi met a Gujarati girl.
+The girl was from Bhuj in the Kutch area of Gujarat.
+She later married someone else, but Jassi traced her in 1998.
+In the same year, on his way to Gwalior with Sham Bhuteja of Rohtak, when Jassi was feeling upset and depressed during the journey, and in a fit of emotion told Bhuteja, "Dil Le Gayee Kudi Gujarat Di".
+He was inspired to compose a song recounting the incident after this line.
+The song, "Dil Le Gayee Kudi Gujarat Di", released as a part of his second album, Dil Le Gayee, became a commercial success.
+"Kudi Kudi" from his third album and "Channo Da" from Nishani Pyar Di also did extremely well.

-This was followed-up with a string of hit albums – 'Dil Le Gayee'(1998), 'Kudi Kudi'(1999), 'Nishani Pyar Di'(2001), 'Just Jassi'(2002), 'Mukhda Chann Varga'(2004) and 'Akh Mastani'(2007).
-Jassi - Back with a Bang is his latest album, featuring the songs "Mehndi" and title song "Bang".
-It was released on 16 July 2010 worldwide.
+Jassi - Back with a Bang, his ninth studio album, featuring the songs "Mehndi" and title song "Bang", was released on 16 July 2010 worldwide.

-The title song Dil Le Gayee Kudi Gujarat Di of his second album was a commercial success.
-Kudi Kudi from his third album and Channo Da from Nishani Pyar Di also did extremely well.

 He has performed in several countries, and has appeared on the NDTV Imagine's Dhoom Macha De.
 On the occasion of the 73rd Independence Day, Jassi and Punjabi singer Nobby Singh released a patriotic single track 'Azaadi - The Independence' dedicated to the country in August 2021.

-Inspiration for Dil Le Gayee

-In 1989 at a National Integration Camp in Himachal Pradesh for youth from border areas Jassi met his Gujarati kudi.
-The girl was from Bhuj in the Kutch area of Gujarat.
-She later married someone else, but Jassi traced her in 1998.
-In the same year, on way to Gwalior with Sham Bhuteja of Rohtak, when Jassi was feeling upset and depressed during the journey, and in a fit of emotion told Bhuteja, "Dil Le Gayee Kudi Gujarat Di".
-He was inspired to compose the song after this line.